 When is a letter?
 The Manifold Writer, the merchant and the frontier business-woman

 Please reference as: Liz Stanley (2017) ‘When is a letter?
 The Manifold Writer, the merchant and the frontier business-woman’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/when-is-a-letter/ and also provide the paragraph number as appropriate if quoting.

 1. The question of ‘when is a letter?’ might seem a nonsensical or at the least a curious one because seemingly self-evident.
 The plain woman’s response here might be that “the ‘when’ of a letter is when it starts, and this ‘when’ continues until it stops at its end”.
 However, letters are better than that!
 In particular, they are often tricky and curious in the sense of having flexible boundaries and so intermingling with epistolarity and ‘letterness’ more generally on the one hand, and on the other shading into and out of a plethora of other forms of writing.
 They raise interesting ontological issues in consequence.

 2. The ‘Curiosities’ section of the WWW website is all about such epistolary ontological matters regarding shifting boundaries, overlaps of form, the changes that occur when one morphs into another.
 Such matters are explored here concerning a lengthy correspondence that occurred from 1840 to 1848 between a Cape Town merchant and an Eastern Cape business-woman living in Cradock.
 The merchant was WJ Smith, the business-woman was the widowed Harriet Townsend nee Hockly, who ran a shop and also a mail-order service selling upmarket ‘high end’ items, with Smith her supplier of goods, occasional banker and adviser.
-The letters concerned are part of the Pringle collection, one of the focused case studies for WWW research, and they expedite the dynamic of business exchanges and their transfers of material goods, credit, and money between Smith and Townsend in the form of ‘favours’ or orders of goods received and acted upon and payments for these made, or not made.
+The letters concerned are part of the Pringle collection, one of the focuses for WWW research, and they expedite the dynamic of business exchanges and their transfers of material goods, credit, and money between Smith and Townsend in the form of ‘favours’ or orders of goods received and acted upon and payments for these made, or not made.